 How to Force Paperwhite Bulbs Indoors in Potting Soil

 First, acquire excellent quality bulbs via mail order, local garden center or even a florist for planting forced paperwhites in the fall, anytime after October 1.

 Next, choose a container for forcing paperwhite bulbs.
-The container should hold at least 3-5 inches of soil and have drainage holes.
+The container should hold at least 3 to 5 inches of soil and have drainage holes.
 (A decorative pot or ceramic container without holes may be used when forcing bulbs in water and pebbles.)

-When paperwhite bulb forcing, use a well draining potting soil with a pH of 6-7 and any width pot; planting forced paperwhite bulbs with the tips even or slightly below the pot rim and 1-2 inches apart.
+When paperwhite bulb forcing, use a well draining potting soil with a pH of 6-7 and any width pot; planting forced paperwhite bulbs with the tips even or slightly below the pot rim and 1 to 2 inches apart.

 Set the pot of bulbs in a standing pan of water and allow to absorb the liquid for an hour or so and then remove and let drain.

 Paperwhite bulb forcing requires a cool temperature of around 50-60 F. (10-15 C.) for two weeks and can then be moved into a warmer, sunnier area.
 Keep the soil consistently moist.

 How to Force Paperwhite Bulbs Indoors in Pebbles and Water